lisp-docs/cl-language-reference/docs/chap-7/h-h-dictionary/_defclass_macro.md

-The options to <ClLinks  term={"defclass"}><b>defclass</b></ClLinks> can be extended.
+The options to <DictionaryLink  term={"defclass"}><b>defclass</b></DictionaryLink> can be extended.
 It is required that all implementations signal an error if they observe a class option or a slot option that is not implemented locally.